praneeth143a/unwraplater/README.md

 - Custom Theme lets users define background color/image, font style, and optional animation

 ### ⏳ Real-Time Unlock Timer
-- If the selected unlock time is more than 1 minute from now, a real-time countdown timer appears
+- Set a time in the future (at least 1 minute) when your message can be accessed
-- Unlocks only when the timer hits zero
+- A real-time countdown timer appears until the unlock time
-- If less than a minute, unlocks instantly
+- Message automatically reveals when the timer hits zero

 ### 🔒 Security & URL-Based Storage
 - All logic runs on the client-side (no server required)